Gyokuro – Den's Tea website

 Production Area

-Ice Brew Gyokuro
+Ice Brewed Gyokuro

 4. You can enjoy another cup with cold water or hot water.